za3k/text-multiedit/README.md

 [x] Refactor: Improve Input/Output
     - Add a map function
     - Move unix listening sockets into the class
-[ ] Terminal resizing
+[x] Terminal resizing
     [x] Listen for terminal resize
-    [ ] Detect the terminal size -- requires C, punt this (see: https://github.com/cryptosense/terminal_size/blob/master/src/terminal_size_stubs.c)
-    [ ] Change the terminal size
-    [ ] On terminal resize, the cursor can exit the view.
+    [x] On terminal resize, the cursor can exit the view.
 Decide what to do in this case.
+    [x] Detect the terminal size
+    [x] Change the terminal size
-[ ] Refactor: Add a "colored string" type to simplify display + padding logic [ ] Refactor pos/line/sline logic
+    [x] If the cursor exits the view on terminal size, scroll the view to include it [ ] Refactor: Add a "colored string" type to simplify display + padding logic [ ] Refactor pos/line/sline logic
 	- Move pos/line/sline logic into a separate module.